 And this clip also shows how to make cabbage.
 After the cabbage is formed in hot water (お湯), it is then cooled in cold water (水).

-This article was originally published on October 3, 2014.
+This article was originally published on August 18, 2016.
+It has since been updated.